Welcome to the Premier Website for Professional Business Analysis

 Price increase leads to demand increases.

 PEoD coefficients can be extremely useful for pricing activities in various industries.
 Airlines, for instance, set prices knowing that first class tickets have a low PEoD coefficient (perhaps around -0.3), while economy class tickets have a much higher PEoD (probably -1.6 to -2.0).
-Accordingly, airlines apply dynamic pricing strategies more aggressively for economy class tickets (see Dynamic pricing, below).
+Accordingly, airlines apply dynamic pricing strategies more aggressively for economy class tickets.
+For more on dynamic pricing, see the section below on Dynamic Pricing.

 PEoD Arc Elasticity vs. Point Elasticity